adityapanwar94/Speech_Spoofing_and_Verification/Speaker_Recognition/readme.txt

 All these files must be in the same Directory.

-To use it, Run Classifier_GMM.py with a correct inout file.
+To use it, Run Classifier_GMM.py with a correct input file.
 To train a model, open Training_GMM.py and follow the instructions...